elifesciences/elife-bot/template/swh_readme_template.txt

 # License

-The article content is licensed under the $content_license.
+The article content is licensed under $content_license.

-The code is licensed as per the contents of LICENSE.md.
+The code is licensed as per the contents of LICENSE.md (where present).